HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 * The Backend Service App SHALL register with the EHRs Authorization Server to obtain client id, client secret to invoke EHR FHIR APIs for Bulk Data Access.

 * The Backend Service App SHALL process a Knowledge Artifact PlanDefinition resource to determine the following
-	* Which Group to use to export the data for patients ?
+	* Which Group to use to export the data for patients?
-	* How frequently the data has to be exported ?
+	* How frequently the data has to be exported?
-	* What translations are required for the data post extraction ?
+	* What translations are required for the data post extraction?

 * The Backend Service App SHALL get authorized and obtain necessary access tokens to invoke the operations necessary to export data from the EHR.